Jefferson C. Davis: Modoc War

 Davis gained fame when he assumed command of the US forces in California and Oregon during the Modoc War of 1872–1873, after General Edward Canby and Reverend Eleazer Thomas had been assassinated during peace talks.
 Davis's presence in the field restored the soldiers' confidence after their recent setbacks against the Modoc.
 Davis's campaign resulted in the Battle of Dry Lake (May 10, 1873) and the eventual surrender of notable leaders, such as Hooker Jim and Captain Jack.

 1877 general strike

 During the 1877 St. Louis general strike, Davis arrived in St. Louis, commanding 300 men and two Gatling guns, but refused on urging to quell strikers or run the trains.
-Stating that doing so would be beyond his orders to protect government and public property.
+He stated that doing so would be beyond his orders to protect government and public property.

 Death

 Davis died in Chicago, Illinois, on November 30, 1879.
-He is buried in Crown Hill Cemetery, Indianapolis, Indiana.
+He is buried in Crown Hill Cemetery in Indianapolis, Indiana.

 In fiction

 Jefferson C. Davis is a character in the historical novel Forty-Ninth by Boris Pronsky and Craig Britton.